Serbs of Croatia: Croatian War of Independence

-On 22 December 1990, Croatian Parliament ratified a new constitution in which Serbs were classified as a national minority.
-Previously Serbs were considered autochthonous constituent of Croatia.
-The proclamation of the new constitution was considered by Serbian leaders evidence of Croat hostility towards Serbs.
-Thus, SDS, which rejected the new constitution, began building its own national governmental entity in order to preserve rights that Serbs saw as being stripped away and to enhance the sovereignty of the Croatian Serbs.
+On 22 December 1990, the Croatian Parliament ratified a new constitution in which Serbs were classified as a national minority.Yugoslavia Through Documents: From Its Creation to Its Dissolution edited by Snežana Trifunovska, page 477The Quality of Government by Bo Rothstein, page 89 Previously Serbs were considered autochthonous constituent of Croatia.
+In the first paragraph of Article 12, Croatian was specified as the official language and alphabet, and dual-language road signs were torn down even in Serb-majority areas.
+Furthermore, a number of Serbs were removed from the bureaucracies and the police and replaced by ethnic Croats.
+Many Serbs in government lost their jobs, and HDZ made themselves target of Serbian propaganda by having party members attempting to rehabilitate the WWII Croatian fascist movement Ustaše, or by saying that the numbers of people killed in Jasenovac, one of the largest extermination camp in Europe, were inflated.
+The proclamation of the new constitution was considered by Serbian leaders as evidence of Croat hostility towards Serbs.
+Thus, SDS, which rejected the new constitution, began building its national governmental entity to preserve rights that Serbs saw as being stripped away and to enhance the sovereignty of the Croatian Serbs.
 A Norwegian historian Øyvind Hvenekilde Seim stated that status of Serbs in Croatia, who made important contributions to Croatian cultural, scientific, and political history, was annulled by actions of president Franjo Tuđman during the 1990s.
 Sabrina P. Ramet wrote that Tuđman's regime "promoted a traditionalist and exclusive vision of Croatia" as a Croat state in which Serbs were "unwelcome", while journalist Chris Hedges claimed to have transcript documents of a meeting that supposedly showed Tuđman had "planned ethnic cleansing and other war crimes", including "Croatia’s final solution" of its Serbian problem.
 Under the influence of propaganda and with the support from Serbia as well as in response to actions by President Tudjman's administration, rebelled Serbs established an unrecognized state called Republic of Serbian Krajina (RSK) in hopes of achieving independence and complete self-governance from Croatia.
 As the popularity of the unification of RSK with Serbia into a Greater Serbia increased, the rebellion against Croatia became more intense.
 The RSK had de facto control over one-third of Croatian territory during its existence between 1991 and 1995 but failed to gain any international recognition.
 According to the ICTY, the RSK implemented policies "which advanced the objective to forcibly and permanently remove the majority of Croat and other non-Serb populations from approximately the one-third of Croatia".